AbhinavA10/ML-courses/Intro-DL-Keras/README.md

 - e.g. takes image as input, uses an encoder to find optimal compressed representation, then using a decoder the original image is restored
 - uses backpropagation by setting target variable to be the same as the input i.e. tries to learn an approximation of an identity function
 - PCA etc. can handle only linear transformations.
-Since activiation functions in NN are non-linear, autoencoder can learn more interesting data projections
+Since activation functions in NN are non-linear, autoencoder can learn more interesting data projections

 ### Restricted Boltzmann Machines (RBMs)
 - popular type of Autoencoder
 - Applications:
     - fixing imbalanced datasets (learn distribution of the minority classcan then can generate similar data for the class)
     - Estimating missing values in a data set
-    - Automatic feature extraction - espeically unstructured data
+    - Automatic feature extraction - especially unstructured data